 So now I have a cocktail tree with 5 varieties.
 Just need to nurse them along, start removing the original tree branches, and spread grafts around to the other branches.
 One disadvantage of a cocktail tree is that some varieties are inevitably more vigorous than others, and care must be taken to keep them all in balance rather than some shading others.
 Keeping track of which is where is also an issue once the grafts heal.
 Another is if the varieties produce at different times, the tree may be unable to recover from the energy it takes to fruit.
 This might not be such an issue with white sapote since it often fruits twice a year anyway, and is a vigorous tree.
 Maybe I will try to get a few more varieties on the tree while I’m on a roll, and maybe once they fruit, some will be obvious keepers.

 Update ’18.
-This is the first year (9 years!) the tree made full-size fruit.
-At least half the fruit is still the small size as previous years.
-Fruit still does not ripen on the tree.
+This is the first year (9 years!) the tree made full-size fruit (tennis ball size).
+At least half the fruit is the small size as previous years.
+Fruit does not ripen on the tree.
 It drops off rock hard, but it does ripen off the tree.
-The seeds are huge, so there is not much room left for the fruit.
-They have a slight bitter aftertaste, but are not too bad.
+Five seeds per fruit and the seeds are huge, so there is maybe 1/8″ of fruit between the seed and skin.
+They have a slight bitter aftertaste, but not too bad.